Improve Your Ukulele Skills!

 Do you offer Video Lessons, if I don’t live/work in NYC?

-I get to teach an even wider array of students, all over the world thanks to the latest video conference technology!
+I get to teach an even wider array of students, all over the world with the aid of video conferencing apps like FaceTime and Zoom.

 Do I have to bring my ukulele?

 The short answer is no, not always.
-The long answer is yes, you should want to play your own personal instrument over an unknown loaner.
+The long answer is yes, you should want to bond with your own personal instrument over an unknown loaner.

-That said, if you’re traveling from work, the weather is miserable, or yours is in the shop – I’ve got you covered!
-I have several options for ukuleles for you to play at my studio.
+That said, if you’re traveling from work, the weather is miserable, or yours is in the shop – I’ve got you covered.
+I always have a few different guitars for you to play at my studio.

 Where is your studio located?